 Sedalia real estate is some of the most expensive in North Carolina, although Sedalia house values don't compare to the most expensive real estate in the U.S.

-When you are in Sedalia, you'll notice that it is more blue-collar than most other communities in America.
-39.44% of Sedalia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Sedalia is a blue-collar town, with 39.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sedalia is a town of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Sedalia who work in office and administrative support (13.55%), food service (9.16%), and management occupations (5.58%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Sedalia has relatively fewer families with younger children, and/or college students.
 Combined, this makes Sedalia a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.